khuong-d4ng/Marketing_Campain_Analyze-Predict_Bigdata_CNTT1602/README.md

 # Marketing Campaign Analysis and Prediction

 This repository contains a comprehensive analysis and prediction of marketing campaigns using big data techniques.
-The project leverages Apache Spark for data processing and analysis, and builds a recommendation system to suggest products to customers.
+The project leverages Apache Spark for data processing and analysis, and builds a recommendation system using the Alternating Least Squares (ALS) algorithm.

 ## Table of Contents